Your cookie preferences

 How can I make my energy bills lower?

-There are plenty of ways to save energy and cut down your bill.
+There are plenty of ways to save energy and cut down your bills.
 In addition, if you want to optimise your energy consumption, consider getting hold of a smart thermostat.
 These thermostats help you figure out exactly how much energy you consume, as well as control your heating from a distance.
 Some smart thermostats will even learn your behaviour and run your heating accordingly.

 Run an energy comparison